Ohio priest pleads guilty to raping altar boy - WHIZ News

-CINCINNATI (AP) — A Roman Catholic priest in Ohio on Thursday pleaded guilty to raping an altar boy over a three-year period in the late 1980s and early 1990s.
+CINCINNATI (AP) — A Roman Catholic priest in Ohio on Thursday pleaded guilty to raping an altar boy during a three-year period in the late 1980s and early 1990s.

 In addition, the Archdiocese of Cincinnati said it would seek to remove him from the clergy.